-Stunning geologic formations, vast vistas, and quietude make up Valley of the Gods, a novice off-highway loop that begins just 9 miles from the town of Mexican Hat, UT (where you can stock up on fuel and food supplies before hitting the backcountry.)
+Just a few hours from Overland Expo West in Flagstaff, sitting just below Cedar Mesa, lay the stunning geologic formations of Valley of the Gods, a novice off-highway loop that begins just 9 miles from the town of Mexican Hat, UT (where you can also stock up on fuel and food supplies before hitting the backcountry.)

-The Valley of the Gods is quintessential Desert Southwest and you’ve probably seen this backdrop in many western films (and even Doctor Who.)
+Valley of the Gods is quintessential Desert Southwest and you’ve probably seen this backdrop in many western films (and even Doctor Who.)
 You can tour the area via a 17-mile (27 km) gravel road (San Juan County Road 242) that winds around the red sandstone formations and provides access to many dispersed camping spots peppered throughout the valley.
 The Bureau of Land Management (BLM) asks that you only use previously created primitive campsites.
 Staying in previously-created sites keeps vehicles off of the cryptobiotic soil – a literal living soil that retains water and helps desert plants grow.
+No campfires are allowed, so bring your propane fire pit instead.

 The area is part of the Navajo Nation, but it doesn’t have the tribal restrictions of nearby Monument Valley.
 So you can explore to your heart’s content.
-That isn’t to say that Valley of the Gods isn’t an important area for the Navajo people, so as always look, but don’t touch – and leave artifacts where they lie.
+That isn’t to say that Valley of the Gods isn’t an important area for the Navajo people, so as always look, but don’t touch – and leave any artifacts you might come across where they lie.

 The road is rather steep and bumpy in parts but is passable by non-four-wheel drive vehicles in dry weather.
 The western end joins Utah State Route 261 shortly before its 1,200-foot (370 m) ascent up Cedar Mesa at Moki Dugway, while the eastern end starts nine miles (14 km) from the town of Mexican Hat along U.S. Route 163 and heads north, initially crossing flat, open land and following the course of Lime Creek, a seasonal wash, before turning west toward the buttes and pinnacles.
 In addition to the gravel road, the area is also crisscrossed by off-road dirt trails.